rungalileo/agent-leaderboard/README.md

 We extend our sincere gratitude to the creators of the benchmark datasets that made this evaluation framework possible:

-- [**BFCL (Berkeley Function Calling Leaderboard)**](https://gorilla.cs.berkeley.edu/leaderboard.html): Thanks to the Berkeley AI Research team for their comprehensive dataset evaluating function calling capabilities.
+- [**BFCL**](https://gorilla.cs.berkeley.edu/leaderboard.html): Thanks to the Berkeley AI Research team for their comprehensive dataset evaluating function calling capabilities.

 - [**τ-bench**](https://github.com/sierra-research/tau-bench): Thanks to the Sierra Research team for developing this benchmark focusing on real-world tool use scenarios.